 How?

-Purchase access to the recordings of the 2024 Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference, where you’ll hear from the top researchers, cardiologists, electrophysiologists, surgeons, and other specialists at the leading edge of afib.
+Attend the 2025 Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference, where you’ll hear directly from the top researchers, cardiologists, electrophysiologists, surgeons, and other specialists at the leading edge of afib.

 “Great lineup!
 Very professional conference.
 Excellent conference, as it has been for the three years I have attended.”